vfyjxf/NotEnoughEnergistics/README.md

 - Support Processing Pattern Terminal(16 -> 4 mode).
 - Allow you to add item blackList and item priority list, if item in them, it will not be transferred / transfer it first.
 - Allow you to add mod priority list,if the mod's has this item,it will be use first.
+- You can use the mouse wheel to change the Pattern item input/output amount.

 ## Credits
 Thanks TheRealp455w0rd and his [Just Enough Energistics](https://www.curseforge.com/minecraft/mc-mods/just-enough-energistics-jee)